youngunix/opunra/README.md

 This is not an official port/project from OpenBSD!

-As much as possible I've attempted to stick to `opunra` as tedu desired it.
+As much as possible I've attempted to stick to `doas` as tedu desired it.
 As things stand it's essentially just code lifted from OpenBSD with PAM or shadow based authentication glommed on to it.